RNA-induced transcriptional silencing

+Figure.
+RNA induced transcriptional silencing complex illustration. a) sources can be viral DNA/RNA, endogenous RNA hairpins, endogenous RNA dependent RNA polymerases in Plants. b) Dicer protein processing small double stranded RNAs c) small RNAs loaded into argonase (AGO) complex for precise localization d) AGO (RISC) complex interacting with nascent RNA with the help of sRNA and recruitment of DNA methyltransferase adding methyl groups to DNA, e) DNA methylation resulting in transcriptional silencing and heterochromatin expansion.
+Concept adapted from (Rosa et al., 2018) PMID: PMID: 29979927.

 RNA-induced transcriptional silencing (RITS) is a form of RNA interference by which short RNA molecules – such as small interfering RNA (siRNA) – trigger the downregulation of transcription of a particular gene or genomic region.
 This is usually accomplished by posttranslational modification of histone tails (e.g. methylation of lysine 9 of histone H3) which target the genomic region for heterochromatin formation.
 The protein complex that binds to siRNAs and interacts with the methylated lysine 9 residue of histones H3 (H3K9me2) is the RITS complex.

 RITS was discovered in the fission yeast Schizosaccharomyces pombe, and has been shown to be involved in the initiation and spreading of heterochromatin in the mating-type region and in centromere formation.
 The RITS complex in S. pombe contains at least a piwi domain-containing RNase H-like argonaute, a chromodomain protein Chp1, and an argonaute interacting protein Tas3 which can also bind to Chp1, while heterochromatin formation has been shown to require at least argonaute and an RNA-dependent RNA polymerase.
 Loss of these genes in S. pombe results in abnormal heterochromatin organization and impairment of centromere function, resulting in lagging chromosomes on anaphase during cell division.